InteropIO/finsemble-notifications/README.md

 1. cd into your seed's components directory. `$ cd scr/components`
 1. Add the project as a submodule `$ git submodule add git@github.com:ChartIQ/finsemble-notifications.git`
 2. cd into the submodule directory: `cd finsemble-notifications`
-3. Install the required packages to run `npm install` this should ideally be (`npm install --production`)
+3. Install the required packages to run `npm install --production`
 5. Make sure your seed can transpile tsx by adding `"jsx": "react"` to your seed's `compilerOptions` in the `tsconfig.json`

-You should now be ready to build the source in your seed.

-_**TODO: make it so we run `npm install --production`.
-All and only libraries required for running are moved from devDependencies in package.json**_

-To use the Notification Service, you'll need to add the the services to your config.

-1. In your finsemble seed project, add the following to your `./finsemble-seed/configs/application/config.json`
+6. Add the the notification config your finsemble seed config file: `./finsemble-seed/configs/application/config.json`
 ```
 "importConfig": [
     ...